chocolatetoothpaste/camino/README.md

 request.qs --- the original query string.
 This property should also be added to window.location soon

+request.request -- the native request object.
+Node.js: the http.IncomingMessage object, Browser: window.location

+request.response -- the reponse object.
+Node.js: http.ServerResponse native object, Browser: whatever you set as the reponder, either globally or per-route

 Node.js only:

 request.method --- a string, in the case of a server the request method.
 You could augment the window.location object with a "method" in the onclick event or something like that

-request.raw -- the raw request body
+request.raw -- the raw request body (if using built in content-type handlers)

 request.data --- the request body after it has been parsed (if using built in content-type handlers).

-request.files --- an array of files that were uploaded, captured into Buffers (if applicable)
+The only built in content types are "application/x-www-form-urlencoded" and "application/json".
+If you overwrite these handler, request.raw and request.data will not be set.

 In the browser it is possible to augment the location object with additional properties/data you want to pass around.